-The type collection of Ficus detonsa from the Leiden Herbarium collected on Kinabalu by the Clemmens on 01 July 1933 at Dalas on the western slopes of Kinabalu outside the Kinabalu Park.
+The type collection of Ficus detonsa from the Leiden Herbarium NATURALIS collected on Kinabalu by the Clemmens on 01 July 1933 at Kampung Dallas on the western slopes of Kinabalu outside the Kinabalu Park.

 DETONSA Ficus detonsa Corner (1960) SECTION: KALOSYCE